 Extract each named module from the current archive, writing them into the current directory as separate files.
 Equivalent to 'ar -x archive module...'.

-Requires prior use of OPEN or CREATE.
+LIST

-LIST Display full contents of the current archive, in "verbose" style regardless of the state of VERBOSE.
+Display full contents of the current archive, in "verbose" style regardless of the state of VERBOSE.
 The effect is like 'ar tv archive'.
 (This single command is a GNU ar enhancement, rather than present for MRI compatibility.)